Identifiability of Deep Polynomial Neural Networks: Introduction

-The identifiability of deep PNNs is intimately linked to the dimension of \textit{neurovarieties} and to the uniqueness of tensor decompositions, but few studies investigated such connections.
-Existing work has considered specific types of self-attention \cite{HenrMK24-identifiability} and convolutional \cite{ShahMK24-convolutional} layers, and feedforward PNNs without bias \cite{FinkRWY25-expressiveness}.
-However, these results focus on local identifiability: the number of possible parametrizations was shown to become finite, which is in contrast to global identifiability or uniqueness (a single solution).
-Moreover, current results for feedforward networks only show that local identifiability holds for very high activation degrees, or for networks with the same widths in every layer \cite{FinkRWY25-expressiveness}.
+The identifiability of deep PNNs is intimately linked to the dimension of their so-called \textit{neurovarieties}: when it reaches the effective parameter count, the number of possible parametrizations is finite, which means the model is \textit{finitely identifiable} and the neurovariety is said to be \textit{non-defective}.
+In addition, many PNN architectures admit only a single parametrization (i.e., they are \textit{globally identifiable}).
+This has been investigated for specific types of self-attention \cite{HenrMK24-identifiability} and convolutional \cite{ShahMK24-convolutional} layers, and feedforward PNNs without bias \cite{FinkRWY25-expressiveness}.
+However, current results for feedforward networks only show that finite identifiability holds for very high activation degrees, or for networks with the same widths in every layer \cite{FinkRWY25-expressiveness}.
 A standing conjecture is that this holds for any PNN with degrees at least quadratic and non-increasing layer widths \cite{FinkRWY25-expressiveness}, which parallels identifiability results of ReLU networks \cite{bui2020identifiabilityRELUnets}.
-However, a general theory of (global) identifiability of deep PNNs is still missing.
+However, a general theory of identifiability of deep PNNs is still missing.